roberddd/batchgenie/docs/rendering_asset_previews.md

     ![Asset Preview Panel](images/generate_asset_previews_collections.png){ .img-box align=left }

     - **Selection**: Allows you to specify which collections to include in the rendering process based on predefined criteria.
 Options listed below:
         - **Selected Collection**: Choose the currently selected collection in your scene.
-When using this option, you have the option to mark the collection as an Asset:
+When using this option, you have the option to mark the collection as an Asset.
         - **Collections marked as Assets**: Objects in the your file that are marked as Assets.

     <div style="clear:both"></div>